faridani/hugging-llama/README.md

-# Ollama-Compatible Local Server
+# Hugging Llama

-This project provides a fully local, Ollama-compatible runtime built on top of Hugging Face `transformers`.
+Hugging Llama provides a fully local, Ollama-compatible runtime built on top of Hugging Face `transformers`.
 It includes a FastAPI + Uvicorn server, an ergonomic CLI, Docker packaging, and comprehensive tests that cover streaming/non-streaming generation, chat, embeddings, model pulls, and concurrency safety.

 ## Features